VDA5050/VDA5050/VDA5050_EN.md

 The message protocol is Message Queuing Telemetry Transport (MQTT), which is to be used in combination with a JSON structure.
 MQTT 3.1.1 is the minimum required version for compatibility.
 MQTT allows the distribution of messages to subchannels, which are called "topics".
-Participants in the MQTT network subscribe to these topics and receive information that concerns or interests them.
+Participants in the MQTT network subscribe to these topics and receive information that concerns them.

 The JSON structure allows for future extensions of the protocol with additional parameters as well as validation against schemas.